 In crown position 3, the motion is paused.
 This helps you to set the watch precisely.
 Please make sure the date changes at midnight and not at midday.
 Just move the hands forward until the date changes.
 Afterwards you attempt to set the time.
 We recommend moving the hands past the desired minute marker and then adjusting it backwards.
 The movement restarts as soon as the crown is no longer in position 3.

-Quickset date and day of the week adjustment of the week (crown position 2)
+Quickset date adjustment (crown position 2)